devnull-cz/c-prog-lang/modules/structures.md

 } = { 1 };
 ```

-- when the structure has been defined, you can declare a variable of its type:
+- When the structure has been defined, you can declare a variable of its type:

 ```C
 struct foo f;
 ```

-- sometimes the `_s` or `_st` postfix is used to hint that a name is a structure
+- Sometimes the `_s` or `_st` postfix is used to hint that a name is a structure

 Note: the `struct` keyword has to be used for its definition and declaration:

 `foo f;` is not valid.

-- can declare structure and objects of its type at the same time, and you can
+- Can declare structure and objects of its type at the same time, and you can
   also initialize it at the same time:

 ```C